Learn English with Songs: 8 Famous Pop Music Hits (With Lyrics)

 There’s so much we can learn from English music.

-So, pop songs aren’t just fun to listen to.
-They’re also amazing English-learning tools.
+Pop songs in particular are amazing English-learning tools.
 Even if a song doesn’t have any new vocabulary words for you to learn, there’s so much else you can learn from it.
-Modern songs can teach you about:
+New English songs can teach you about:

 - Current slang